 - Magellan Behavioral Health

 - United Health Care/Optum/United Medical Resource

 For a more extensive list, of the insurance plans we accept, please click here.

 Making the decision to seek out a therapist, booking an appointment, and finding the courage to attend the first session is difficult enough.
 We hope to reduce some of that stress and allow you to focus on your therapy goals.

 - Verify your insurance coverage for mental health

 - Contact you prior to your first session about your benefits and fees

-- Bill your insurance company directly (whether I am in-network or out of network with your insurance).
+- Bill your insurance company directly (whether we are in-network or out of network with your insurance).

 What forms of payment do you accept?